Rocky Habitat Amendment Navigation

 OPAC Meeting |

-The Territorial Sea Plan Working Group will conduct a series of public meetings and workshops to inform and educate the public about the plan amendment process, review site maps and inventory information, and analyze the various alternatives and options for specific areas, after which it will present its findings and recommendations to OPAC for consideration.
-OPAC will then finalize a draft plan amendment and submit it to the Oregon Land Conservation and Development Commission(LCDC) for public review and formal adoption.
-The process is expected to span from fall 2017 through 2021.
+The Territorial Sea Plan Working Group conducted a series of public meetings and workshops to inform and educate the public about the plan amendment process, review site maps and inventory information, and analyze the various alternatives and options for specific areas, after which it will present its findings and recommendations to OPAC for consideration.
+OPAC then finalized a draft plan amendment and submit it to the Oregon Land Conservation and Development Commission(LCDC) for public review and formal adoption.

-The following process timeline is flexible and may be adapted throughout the process.
+The following process timeline was flexible and was adapted throughout the process to meet agency and stakeholder needs.

 Why update the Territorial Sea Plan for Oregon’s Rocky Habitats?